-If the vehicle is equipped with a radio, a warning tone will sound when the driver door is opened, the ignition is in ACC/ACCESSORY or LOCK/OFF and the key is in the ignition.
+A warning tone will sound when the driver door is opened and the ignition is in ACC/ACCESSORY or LOCK/OFF, and the key is in the ignition.

 Starting the Engine

 If the vehicle has a diesel engine, see the Duramax[®] diesel supplement for more information.